She already knows why

 Same situation.
 Different age.
 Different brain.
 Different story.

-Telluna adapts to ages 2–8 — because a 3-year-old and a 5-year-old need fundamentally different approaches, not just simpler words.
+A 3-year-old and a 6-year-old need fundamentally different approaches, not just simpler words.

 Age 3